 - an employer where you are named in a report submitted under our Reporting Services;

 - third parties that help us to provide the services you have enquired about, or purchased, including our subcontractors and service providers; and

-- our IT service providers, and data storage providers, who may be located outside of New Zealand.
+- our IT service providers, and data storage providers, who may be located in different jurisdictions.

 Web beacons, also known as clear gif technology, or action tags, assist in delivering the cookie.
 This technology tells us how many visitors clicked on key elements (such as links or graphics) on our website.
 We do not use this technology to access your personal information.
 It is a tool we use to compile aggregated statistics about the website’s usage.
 We may share this tracking information with third parties.